Frequently Asked Questions

 What happens in a spiritual direction session?

 Each spiritual director will have a slightly different approach, but most will begin with prayer and stillness, asking God's Spirit to guide the conversation.
 Your specific life and faith situation will determine what's discussed.
 You may be asked to reflect about times when you've felt near to God, or to notice ways he might be reminding you that he is with you, or inviting you to something new.
 You may want to discuss scriptures that have resonated with you lately, or troubled you in some way.
 You may want to share a difficult situation and ask where God is in that.
 You life is your material.
-And your spiritual director, guided by the Holy Spirit, is a trusted traveling companion on your journey to deeper trust in Christ.
+And your spiritual director, guided by the Holy Spirit, is a trained, confidetial traveling companion.
+The best way to learn about it is to try it out.